inkVerb/VIP/601/Lesson-07.md

 - **Filesystems** are formatted partitions of different types, such as **ext4**, **FAT32**, **swap**, **NTFS**, etc
 - **Virtual Filesystem** is a software layer that interacts directly with the physical disk; most filesystems use this so apps can operate easily

+## Disk Types
+### Connection Cables
+- **SCSI (Small Computer Systems Interface)**
+  - First developed in 1979
+  - A broad range of cables, plug types, and speeds
+  - Range from:
+  - Narrow (standard SCSI)
+    - 8 bit bus
+    - 5MB/second
+  - Wide (ultra-wide SCSI-3)
+    - 16 bit bus
+    - 160MB/second
+- **IDE (Integrated Drive Electronics) & EIDE (Enhanced IDE)**
+  - Used 1991-2012
+  - A kind of SCSI device
+  - Main internal disk connectors
+  - Obsolte
+- **SATA (Serial Advanced Technology Attachment)**
+  - First released in 2003
+  - A kind of SCSI device
+  - Replaced IDE drives
+  - Smaller cable (7 pins)
+  - Native hot swapping
+  - Fast & efficient data transfer
+  - eSATA was a SATA "next generation" dream that failed
+- **USB (Universal Serial Bus)**
+  - A kind of SCSI device
+  - Can connect any drive (flash, HDD, SSD, SATA adapters, FDD [floppy disk drive] etc)
+  - External
+- **NVMe (Non-Volatile Memory Express)**
+  - *NOT* a kind of SCSI device
+  - Faster connection between SSD media and the motherboard
+  - Usually connects to the motherboard without a cable
+### Drive Media
+- **FDD (Floppy Disk Drive)**
+  - The disk itself is floppy, but nearly comes in a sleve
+  - The sleve for the 3.5 inch is harder
+  - Older FDs were 8 inch, then 5.25 inch
+  - The 2.5 inch FD was a "next generation" dream that failed
+- **HDD (Hard Disk Drive)**
+  - Hard, spinning disk, using rotating platters and a magnetic head
+  - Rotation speed affects performance
+  - Formerly connected with IDE, not SATA
+- **Flash drive**
+  - Crafted using "**flash**" technology, borrowed from RAM's physical architecture
+  - No moving parts
+  - Often used in USB "thumb" drives
+  - Similar tech, but not the same as SSD
+- **SD (Secure Digital)**
+  - Uses flash technology
+  - Different sizes
+  - Used in cameras, smartphones, game consoles, and other mobile computing machines
+  - Uses the dedicated "SD slot" connection port
+- **SSD (Solid State Drive)**
+  - Uses flash technology
+  - No moving parts, no rotating disk
+  - Connects with SATA or NVMe
 ## Inodes
 - Every file has one **inode**
 - Hard vs soft links